onnx/working-groups/safety-related-profile/documents/needs.md

 Means shall be provided to guarantee the integrity of the model throughout the development process, down to the deployment:
 -	Provide cryptographic signatures for model files to ensure integrity.
 -	Allow checksum or hash metadata to verify model integrity during deployment.

+#### Analysis
+Data to support model integrity must be carried in an additional file that would provide, e.g., a SHA.
+Consequently, no additional data shall is needed in the SONNX file.

 ### NEED `AI-007`: `Support for model verification`